solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.2/mlops-azureml/README.md

     ![Start your build pipeline](images/14.png)

 2. Monitor the build run.
-The build pipeline will take around *10-12 minutes* to run.
+The build pipeline, for the first run, will take around *15-20 minutes* to run.

     ![Monitor your build pipeline](images/15.png)